 The terroir of the Pierrevert AOC is probably most defined by the appellation’s great elevations — Pierrevert has some of the country’s highest vineyards at 3,000 feet.
 Like the Bellet AOC, a small amount of Vermentino grapes (originally from Liguria, Italy) are allowed in Pierrevert wines, of which there are reds, rosés, and whites.

-In a region full of famous rosé wines, Bandol is an AOC that loves rich reds.
+In the Provence wine region full of famous rosé wines, Bandol is an AOC that loves rich reds.
 In this appellation near the coast, Mourvedre dominates.
 In fact, red wines coming out of this AOC must be at least half comprised of Mourvedre grapes.
 Leaning significantly on this varietal yields red wines that are unforgettable for their power, richness, and spice.

 Cassis holds the record for the first recognized appellation in France, having held this distinction since 1936.
 A true standout among the Provençal wines, Cassis wines are mostly white and are known for being full-bodied, herbally aromatic, and comprised of Clairette and Marsanne grapes.